 ( all blue words are active links to other posts )

-Open Post Box HERE ( we do apologize for the ” say something amazing ” prompt.
+Open Post Box HERE ( we do apologize for the – say something amazing– prompt.
+That comes with the box from our host Mighty Networks.
 We don’t need you to entertain us, just share what’s on your mind.
 If you are using the app simply write at “post here”)

 Try posting a bit every day, or a couple times a week, for a while and see what happens-